awslabs/aws-deployment-framework/docs/user-guide.md

 ### Additional Triggers

-Pipelines can also be trigger by other events For example, a new version of a package hosted on CodeArtifact:
+Pipelines can also be triggered by other events.
+For example, a new version of a package hosted on CodeArtifact being published:

 ```yaml
   - name: ami-builder